gprMax/gprMax/docs/source/gprmodelling.rst

 Guidance on GPR modelling
 *************************

-**In order to make the most of gprMax for modelling GPR you should be familiar with the Finite-Difference Time-Domain (FDTD)* method method on which the software is based.** There is a large amount of information available in the relevant literature.
-Good starting points are [KUN1993]_ and [TAF2005]_, the specific application of FDTD to the GPR forward problem is described in [GIA1997]_.
+**In order to make the most of gprMax for modelling GPR you should be familiar with the Finite-Difference Time-Domain (FDTD) method method on which the software is based.**

+This section discusses some basic concepts of the FDTD method and GPR modelling.
+There is a large amount of further information available in the relevant literature.
+Good starting points are [KUN1993]_ and [TAF2005]_, and the specific application of FDTD to the GPR forward problem is described in [GIA1997]_.

 Basic concepts
 ==============

-This section discusses some basic concepts of GPR modelling.

 All electromagnetic phenomena, on a macroscopic scale, are described by the well-known Maxwell's equations.
 These are first order partial differential equations which express the relations between the fundamental electromagnetic field quantities and their dependence on their sources.